 - Power management blocks

 - One or more processing cores

 Some newer components are being designed as SIPs or SoCs with advanced reconfigurable logic, meaning an FPGA coprocessor is implemented in the package.
 This gives the component designer significant flexibility to tailor an SIP to their end product, as well create a caveat for later reconfigurability once the product is deployed in the field.

 Finally, there is sometimes a distinction made between a system-on-chip (SoC) and an SIP.
 An SoC is still an SIP, but it only exists as a single chip, which may not be designed as an interposer.
 For this reason, you might see some SoC products placed in traditional packaging or in integrated packaging with an interposer and substrate.
 SIPs also provide the integration seen in SoCs, but they implement the type of integration with multiple components outlined above.

-No matter what type of advanced semiconductor packaging is used for your components, you can place and route these components in your physical layout with the complete toolset in Allegro PCB Designer from Cadence.
-Only Cadence offers the best PCB design and analysis software that includes industry-standard CAD tools, powerful routing features, and much more.
+No matter what type of advanced semiconductor packaging is used for your components, you can deliver the automation and accuracy with Allegro X Advanced Package Designer from Cadence.